DEBOJIT4594/M2-EmbSys/CaseStudy/README.md

 **DESCRIBTION**
 -
 A projector is an optical gadget that projects a picture (or moving images) onto a surface, usually a projection screen.
+It uses DLP(DIGITAL LIGHT PRECESSING) technology.
 It has various communication interfaces and memory interfaces which are used to communicate with devices and transfering data.

 **HIGH LEVEL REQUIREMENT**
 -